AllisterAutumn/Elm/Elm Readme.md

 When these lines of code are pasted into a React App, the app now has the ability to use Elm in conjuction with React to carry over the simple functionality and error messaging help into React.

+###Here is an example of a React-Elm component that is basically a chat app that updates in real-time.
+It adds emojis to the
+textbox onclick and then adds them into the chatbox.
+There is no edit or delete function.

 ![Elm React Chat App](images/elm1.png)